Mechanical-Advantage/AdvantageScope/docs/docs/overview/log-files/index.md

 In the menu bar, click `File` > `Open Log(s)...`, then choose a one or more log files from the local disk.
 Dragging a log file from the system file browser to the AdvantageScope icon or window also causes it to open.

 :::info
 If multiple files are opened simultaneously, the timestamps will be aligned automatically.
 This enables easy comparison of log files from multiple sources.
+See the [Timestamps](/more-features/timestamps) page for details on timestamp display options.
 :::

 ![Opening a saved log](./img/open-file-1.png)